The Irish in Savannah, GA

 February 7-8, 2026

-9 W 43rd St
+9 W 43rd St, Savannah

 Discover the warm embrace of The Sexton Pub and Provisions, a charming Irish pub nestled in the heart of Savannah, Georgia, that serves the spirit of Ireland in every pour and bite.
 Founded on the ethos of hospitality and good cheer, we specialize in true Irish fare, offering a cozy haven to savor hearty dishes like shepherd's pie, bangers and mash, and freshly baked sausage rolls.
 Indulge in a Guinness, premium whiskey and cheap beer all served with a side of genuine camaraderie.
 Join us for a taste of the Emerald Isle right here in the Southern comfort of Savannah and the surrounding areas.
 Cheers to good times and good company at The Sexton Pub and Provisions!

-216 Johnny Mercer Blvd
+216 Johnny Mercer Blvd, Savannah

 The Snug Irish Pub is a place to gather and enjoy drinks and great food with friends and family.
 We are a veteran-owned and operated company and we look forward to creating a casual, family-friendly place for you all to call home.

-27 Barnard Street
+27 Barnard Street, Savannah

-27 Barnard St
+27 Barnard St, Savannah

 Wexford brings the spirit of Ireland to the heart of Savannah with a Southern twist that feels right at home.
 Inside, you’ll find cozy booths, exposed brick, and a bar stocked with Irish whiskey and local favorites alike.
 The menu is full of hearty pub staples, and the staff treats you like a regular from the start.
 Whether you're catching live music or just relaxing with a pint, the atmosphere is easygoing and genuine.
 It’s where Lowcountry charm meets Irish soul.

-27 Barnard St
+27 Barnard St, Savannah

 Savannah’s newest and most unique Irish pub was inspired by and named after County Wexford, Ireland, to which Savannah has a special connection since more than half of Georgia’s Irish emigrants traveled here from Wexford in the mid-1800s during the potato famine.
 In fact, most of the interior of the new establishment was crafted and shipped over from the emerald isle itself and assembled in Savannah.
 In addition to the brick-and-mortar authenticity of the pub, the soul of the new venue are in its culinary offerings and beverage menu.
 Delicious Irish meals accented by an eclectic beer and whiskey collection, live Irish music combined with sincere hospitality make Wexford Pub a jewel in the crown of Savannah’s most beloved restaurants.
 “Although Savannah does not have an Irish heritage museum, Wexford comes close with its architecture, interiors and menu that convey the story of Irish immigration to Georgia’s first city – driven in the mid-1800s not by potatoes but by prospects and prosperity.
 This narrative thread, anchored in the archives of Georgia Southern University’s Center for Irish Research and Teaching, informed every aspect of Wexford’s design by the Irish Pub Co., as well as the menu that co-owner Jennifer Strickland helped shape after a 10-day eating tour of Ireland.
 She then spent another 18 months working with chefs Jason Cummings and Dustin Hambrick to develop a mix of shareables, handhelds and specialties such as fish and chips and shepherd's pie, resulting in generous servings of traditional-with-a-twist pub dishes that are at once clever, comforting and deeply satisfying.” — Amy Paige Condon, Savannah Morning News

-Shift is growing around the world.
-You can submit Irish events right now, and if your local pub, club or organization isn't on Shift yet, add it below.
+If your local pub, club or organization isn't on Shift yet, add it below.